santeripuranen/SuperDCA/SuperDCA/README.md

 sh apply_vecmathlib_patch.sh
 ```

 The first patch will extend the CppNumericalSolvers interface such that the LBFGS optimizer code is faster when used by SuperDCA.
-The second patch will fix a gcc compilation issue.
+The second patch will fix a gcc compilation issue when using versions older than v7.3.

 In order to compile the SuperDCA binary, go to the `SuperDCA/build` directory (create one if necessary; in-source builds are strongly discouraged) and give these commands: